← Back to research

 The most interesting part isn't the docs — it's how agents learn from using them:

 1. Annotations — Local notes agents attach to docs.
 "Webhook verification requires raw body — do not parse before verifying."
-Persists across sessions, appears automatically on future chub get calls.
+Persists across sessions; future chub get calls flag that annotations exist, and --with-annotations includes them (treated as untrusted input by default).
 The agent doesn't have to rediscover workarounds.

 2. Feedback — Up/down ratings with labels (outdated, inaccurate, incomplete, well-structured, helpful).
 Flows back to doc authors.
 The docs improve based on real agent usage signals.